nhattanhh/Top-10-Owasp/2_CryptographicFailures.md

     ## Preventive Measures:
 - Don’t store sensitive data unnecessarily.

-- Ensure up-to-date and strong standard algorithms such as Argon2, scrypt, bcrypt,... protocols, and keys are in place; use proper key management.
+- Ensure up-to-date and strong standard algorithms such as Argon2, scrypt, bcrypt,... protocols: HTTPS, TLS,... , and keys are in place; use proper key management.

 - Use tools such as `Qualys SSL Labs` to check TLS configuration.

-- Add salt when hash:
+- Add salt(random variable add to password to make hash differ) when hash:
-    + Make sure each password has its own salt value to avoid attacking Rainbow Table:
+    + Make sure each password has its own salt value to avoid attacking Rainbow Table(Table of all hash of passwords):
     ```python
     import bcrypt
     password = "userpassword"
     salt = bcrypt.gensalt()
     hashed = bcrypt.hashpw(password.encode(), salt)

-- Store encryption keys in an HSM (Hardware Security Module) or a service like AWS KMS.
+- Store encryption keys in HSM (Hardware Security Module) or a service like AWS KMS.